yoasyo25/ruby-submissions/1705-b/4module/quantified_self/michael_matt.md

 - Meets Expectations
 - **Below Expectations**

-_You paid attention to indentation, naming conventions, and did your best to follow good coding practices._
+_You paid attention to indentation, naming conventions, and did your best to follow good coding practices.
+You're querying your database in your `server.js` file in your backend.
+You started to extract the code out, but it looks like you didn't get too far to make your backend code base organized.
+In your frontend, you're encapsulating common functionality in a Meal class, but you aren't following the same for Food or other closely related pieces of functionality.
+Your frontend code is significantly more organized and follows good coding practices._

 ### Git Workflow